josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 This text wraps around to the right of the floating "flying hero" image.

-Headings and `<code-example>` components automatically clear a floated image.
+Headings and `code-example` components automatically clear a floated image.
-To explicitly clear a floated image, add `<br class="clear">` where the text should break.
+To explicitly clear a floated image, add a `br` element with the `class` attribute set to `clear` where the text should break.

 <br class="clear">

-Generally, you don't wrap a floated image in a `<figure>` element.
+Generally, you don't wrap a floated image in a `figure` element.

 ### Floats within a subsection

-If you have a floated image inside an alert, callout, or a subsection, apply the `clear-fix` class to the `<div>` to ensure that the image doesn't overflow its container.
+If you have a floated image inside an alert, callout, or a subsection, apply the `clear-fix` class to the `div` element to ensure that the image doesn't overflow its container.
 For example:

 <code-example format="html" language="html">